ECOLOGICAL LEARNING PARTNERS

-I work with you and your team to map the invisible ecosystems where learning happens—revealing how our contexts, ourselves, and our relationships shape what we believe and how we act.
+I work with learning communities to make the invisible infrastructure visible—mapping the ecosystems where learning happens to reveal how our contexts, ourselves, and our relationships shape what we believe and how we act.

 Understand your context.